 5. Climb to the top of Torre dei Lamberti

-Climbing the Torre dei Lamberti is another one of the most popular things to do in Verona.
+Climbing the Torre dei Lamberti is another one of the most popular activities in the city.
 The 84m high tower was built in the late 1100s and is still to this day the tallest building in Verona.

 You can either climb to the top of the tower via the 368 steps of the central staircase or use the buildings transparent elevator.
 From the viewing area at the top you get amazing panoramic views across the city, making it one of the best places to see Verona from above.